 "Scroll all the way to the bottom" — Danielle Mass, 25

-"Make sure you search for specific details, for example, 'diamanté' or 'graphic print'.
-Keywords like this help maximise your search," she says.
+"Make sure you search for specific details.
+For example, 'diamanté' or 'graphic print.'
+Keywords like this help maximize your search," she says.
 "Also when looking for vintage on online platforms, scroll all the way to the bottom.
 A lot of people look through the first few pages and forget about the rest so you can find some really good items there."

 "Snap it up when you can" — Thidarat Kaha, 33

-Thidarat Kaha started her preloved and vintage store, Archive Six, in 2015 from the boot of a car.
-Last year she started selling and lending high-end, luxury and rare pieces from a London showroom.
+Thidarat Kaha started her pre-loved and vintage store, Archive Six, in 2015 from the trunk of a car.
+Last year, she started selling and lending high-end, luxury and rare pieces from a London showroom.

 "Don't let minor damage stop you" — Bo Brearley, 27, and Eve Brearley, 23